mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ---

 ## [Update Branch](@id UpdateBranchManual)
-Once a branch has been added to the `PowerSystem` type, users have the flexibility to modify all parameters defined within the [`addBranch!`](@ref addBranch!) function.
+Once a branch has been added to the `PowerSystem` type, users can modify all parameters defined within the [`addBranch!`](@ref addBranch!) function.
 This means that when the [`updateBranch!`](@ref updateBranch!) function is used, the `PowerSystem` type within AC and DC models that have been created is updated.
 This eliminates the need to recreate the AC and DC models from scratch.

-To illustrate, let us continue with the previous example and modify the parameters of `Branch 1` as follows:
+To illustrate, continue with the previous example and modify the parameters of `Branch 1`:
 ```@example updateSystem
 updateBranch!(system; label = "Branch 1", resistance = 0.012, reactance = 0.3)
 nothing # hide
 ```

-We can observe the update in the AC nodal matrix:
+The update is reflected in the AC nodal matrix:
 ```@repl updateSystem
 system.model.ac.nodalMatrix
 ```

-Next, let us switch the status of `Branch 2` from in-service to out-of-service:
+Next, switch the status of `Branch 2` from in-service to out-of-service:
 ```@example updateSystem
 updateBranch!(system; label = "Branch 2", status = 0)
 nothing # hide